-- 3.3 The SHMA models the need for different sizes of homes, taking account of the existing profile, evidence from market signals, issues related to management of the affordable housing stock and long-term demographic trends. - 3.4 The SHMA identifies that housing provision in North Dorset should be monitored against the broad mix of market housing as set out in the table below.
-Across the HMA the focus of demand for new market housing will be on two and three-bed properties However, North Dorset also has a particular need for four or more bedroom homes.
+- 3.3 The SHMA models the need for different sizes of homes, taking account of the existing profile, evidence from market signals, issues related to management of the affordable housing stock and long-term demographic trends. - 3.4 The SHMA identifies that housing provision in Bournemouth should be monitored against the broad mix of market housing as set out in the table below.
+Across the HMA the focus of demand for new market housing will be on two and three-bed properties However, Bournemouth stands out as having a particular need in both the market sector for one- and four or more bedroom homes.